samhaxr/BlockChain-v1.2/README.md

 # BlockChain-v1.2
-Blockchain v1.2 is a BTC lookup script.
-The script can be used to track any bitcoin address including total transactions on the Given BTC address & Total Received amount etc.
+Blockchain v1.2 is a BTC lookup script written in Bash.
+The script can be used to track any Bitcoin address including total transactions, total received amount, final amount etc.

 # Youtube
 https://www.youtube.com/watch?v=hB2uk_sllN4&feature=youtu.be